 User Experience Designer

 The field of UX varies greatly.
 Some UXers focus on user research exclusively, while others may be more involved with prototyping products.

-Nonetheless, a few key responsibilities include:
+A few key responsibilities include:

-- User research: understanding users through interviews or other methods like card sorting
+- User research: understanding users through interviews or other methods like card sorting.

-- Information architecture: knowing the most effective ways to structure content on a site or app
+- Information architecture: knowing the most effective ways to structure content on a site or app.

-- Data-driven design: making design choices based on data analysis
+- Data-driven design: making design choices based on data analysis.

-- Wireframing and prototyping: building test versions of websites/web apps
+- Wireframing and prototyping: building test versions of websites/web apps.

 National Average Salary for UX Designers: $72,780

 Software Quality Tester

 National Average Salary for Software Quality Testers: $53,646